Resonance Disorders

 • Techniques and tools for targeting these errors include the following:

-• Visual feedback provided by a dental mirror placed under the nose during production of oral target phonemes
+• visual feedback provided by a dental mirror placed under the nose during production of oral target phonemes

-• Visual biofeedback provided by the See-Scape™
+• visual biofeedback provided by the See-Scape™

-• Auditory biofeedback provided by the Oral and Nasal Listener™
+• auditory biofeedback provided by the Oral and Nasal Listener™

 • Articulation errors secondary to apraxia of speech (work on planning/coordination of VP movement)

-Special Populations: Individuals Who Are Deaf or Hard of Hearing
+Special Populations: Deaf and Hard of Hearing

 After obtaining hearing aids or receiving cochlear implantation, individuals often benefit from aural (re)habilitation to improve listening and communication skills.
 Additional goals may address speech (e.g., improving consonant production) and resonance, taking advantage of improved auditory feedback.
 For information on aural (re)habilitation in children with cochlear implants, see ASHA’s Practice Portal page on Cochlear Implants.